ARM-software/vscode-arm-debugger/README.md

             - You can also select the serial number of the active device in the drop-down list.
 Alternatively, type a connection address or serial number manually.

     - **Application** section:
-        - **Program Files**: Click **Add File** to point to an AXF or ELF file.
+        - **Program Files**: Click the **Add File** button to point to an AXF or ELF file.
 You can add as many files as you need.
 The Arm Debugger extension uses the files in the order in which you added them.
-You can also click **Detect** to use `${command:arm-debugger.getApplicationFile}`.
+You can also click the **Detect** button to use `${command:arm-debugger.getApplicationFile}`.
 This command detects the AXF or ELF file to use or offers a selection of files available if several AXF or ELF files are present in your workspace.
-Alternatively, you can click **Detect All Files** to use `${command:arm-debugger.getApplicationFiles}`.
+Alternatively, you can click the **Detect All Files** button to use `${command:arm-debugger.getApplicationFiles}`.
 This command detects all the AXF or ELF files to use that are present in your workspace.

 1. Save your changes.

-    The options that you select in the editor are added in the `tasks.json` file.<!-- Links to standalone guide to add: For information on more options, see "Run configuration options in the visual editor" and "Arm Debugger run configuration options".-->
+    The editor adds the options that you select to the `tasks.json` file.<!-- Links to standalone guide to add: For information on more options, see "Run configuration options in the visual editor" and "Arm Debugger run configuration options".-->

 1. To run the project on your board:
     - Open the Command Palette.
 Search for `Tasks: Run Task` and then select it.